Syndicode

 Business analysis will help you with all these tasks.

-The business analysis stage can be divided into two phases: pre-sales and the business analysis on the project.
+The business analysis stage can be divided into two phases: pre-sales (also known as Discovery) and the business analysis of the project.

 The pre-sale phase starts with identifying the initial project requirements.
 Later on, these requirements are transformed into user stories.
 These are small pieces of information describing the features of the future project.
 User stories will help the software development team provide the customer with the first estimates.